pluarant/pluarant.github.io/documentation/api/real-time-api/messaging.md

   - **location**, `LocationInfo` object initialized with location information like latitude, longitude, address, etc.

 ### forwardMessage
 Forward an existing message to a user or a group.
-A FORWARD flag will be set at recepients end to indicate it as a forwarded message.
+A FORWARD flag will be set at recipient end to indicate it as a forwarded message.

 It takes the following parameters: